REC’s Q1 Profit Surges nearly 37% to Rs.1,469 crore

 About the Company:

-Rural Electrification Corporation Ltd., a Navratna CPSE is one of the key players financing power sector in India and lends to the players across the power sector value chain.
+REC LIMITED (Formerly Rural Electrification Corporation Limited)., a Navratna CPSE is one of the key players financing power sector in India and lends to the players across the power sector value chain.